adjust/dev-docs/docs/ios/configuration/deep-link/resolution.md

 ### Email marketing

 When email marketers run campaigns, the email marketing platform typically wraps all links in the emails with its own click tracking redirect URL.
 This lets email marketers view click-through statistics in the email marketing platform.
-However, if the emails contain universal links, the redirect URL causes iOS to not resolve the universal links properly.
+However, if the emails contain universal links, the redirect URL causes iOS to not resolve the universal links.

 Email marketing platform
    : The software that email marketers use to build their campaigns.
 This includes functionality such as email templates and audience targeting.